agoncal/agoncal-application-petstore-ee6/README.md

 ## Purpose of this application

 Do you remember the good old Java [Petstore](http://java.sun.com/developer/releases/petstore/) ?
 It was a sample application created by Sun for its [Java BluePrints](http://www.oracle.com/technetwork/java/javaee/blueprints/index.html) program.
-The Java Petstore was designed to illustrate how J2EE (and then Java EE) could be used to develop an eCommernce web application.
+The Java Petstore was designed to illustrate how J2EE (and then Java EE) could be used to develop an eCommerce web application.
 Yes, the point of the Petstore is to sell pets online.

 The Petstore had a huge momentum and we started to see plenty of Petstore-like applications flourish.
 The idea was to build an application with a certain technology.
 Let's face it, the J2EE version was far too complex using plenty of (today outdated) [design patterns](http://java.sun.com/blueprints/corej2eepatterns/).
 When I wrote my [Java EE 5 book](http://www.eyrolles.com/Informatique/Livre/java-ee5-9782212120387) I decided to write a Petstore-like application but much simpler.
 But again, it's out-dated today.